-The Group's aim is to attract and retain the best people in the automotive retail sector while observing best practice in employment policies and procedures through a commitment to:
+The Group's aim is to attract and retain the best people while observing best practice in employment policies and procedures through a

-- Offering equal opportunities in recruitment and promotion; - The continuous development of all colleagues; - Encouraging internal promotion; - Using progressive, consistent and fair selection methods; - Ensuring colleagues are treated with respect and dignity in an environment where no form of intimidation or harassment is tolerated.
+Offering equal opportunities in recruitment and promotion;

+The continuous development of all colleagues;

+Encouraging internal promotion;

+Using progressive, consistent and fair selection methods;

+Ensuring colleagues are treated with respect and dignity in an environment where no form of intimidation or harassment is tolerated.
 All appointments are made solely based on a person's suitability for a particular post, without reference to gender, sexual orientation, age, ethnic origin, religion or disability (except when there is a genuine occupational requirement).
 The principle of equality also applies to career development opportunities and training.